jaccomoc/jactl/docs/pages/language-guide.md

 > x
 [a:[b:[c:[d:1]]]]
 ```
-With Jacsal these intermediate fields will be automatically created if they don't exist so we only need write
+With Jactl these intermediate fields will be automatically created if they don't exist so we only need write
 the last line of script:
 ```groovy
 > x.a.b.c.d = 1